Utopian and dystopian fiction

-Utopian and dystopian fiction are genres of speculative fiction that explore social and political structures.
-Utopian fiction portrays a setting that agrees with the author's ethos, having various attributes of another reality intended to appeal to readers.
-Dystopian fiction offers the opposite: the portrayal of a setting that completely disagrees with the author's ethos.
-Some novels combine both genres, often as a metaphor for the different directions humanity can take depending on its choices, ending up with one of two possible futures.
+Utopian and dystopian fiction are subgenres of speculative fiction that explore extreme forms of social and political structures.
+A utopia is a setting that agrees with the author's ethos, having various attributes of another reality intended to appeal to readers.
+A dystopia offers the opposite: the portrayal of a setting that completely disagrees with the author's ethos.
+Some novels depict both types of society to more directly contrast their properties.
 Both utopias and dystopias are commonly found in science fiction and other types of speculative fiction.

 More than 400 utopian works in the English language were published prior to the year 1900, with more than a thousand others appearing during the 20th century.
-This increase is partially associated with the rise in popularity of genre fiction, science fiction and young adult fiction more generally, but also larger scale social change that brought awareness of larger societal or global issues, such as technology, climate change, and growing human population.
-Some of these trends have created distinct subgenres such as ecotopian fiction, climate fiction, young adult dystopian novels, and feminist dystopian novels.
+This increase is partially associated with the rise in popularity of science fiction and young adult fiction more generally, but also larger scale social change that brought awareness of larger societal or global issues, such as technology, climate change, and growing human population.
+Some of these trends have created distinct subgenres such as climate fiction, young adult dystopian novels, and feminist dystopian novels.